Jason Plato: Other racing

 Plato competed in the Bathurst 1000 twice and the Sandown 500 once, but without any great success.
 His second attempt at Bathurst was with the Holden Racing Team and was driving with the late Peter Brock.
 Plato and Brock's race ended with Plato being involved in a crash which resulted in John Cleland's car rolling on to its roof.

-In 1998, he took part in the Silverstone Rally Sprint, part of the British Rally Championship, driving a 3rd works Renault Megane F2.
-He finished 9th, with co-driver Andy Wilman, (former) presenter and executive producer on Top Gear.
+In 1998, Plato took part in the Silverstone Rally Sprint, part of the British Rally Championship, driving a third works Renault Megane F2.
+He finished ninth, with co-driver Andy Wilman, (former) presenter and executive producer on Top Gear.

-During his 2005 BTCC campaign, he competed in four rounds of the World Touring Car Championship (WTCC) for SEAT Sport.
+During his 2005 BTCC campaign, Plato competed in four rounds of the World Touring Car Championship (WTCC) for SEAT Sport.
 He achieved a second-place finish in race 2 of his home round FIA WTCC Race of UK at Silverstone.
 He also won a race and finished second overall in the 2005 European Touring Car Cup.

 Plato often competes in historic racing and is a regular at the Goodwood Revival and Members meeting and teamed up with celebrity chef James Martin in a Ford Prefect and with Craig Davies in a Corvette Stingray for the 2012 event.

 Television career

 Plato is a co-presenter for the Channel 5 British TV series Fifth Gear co-starring with Tiff Needell, Vicki Butler-Henderson and Jonny Smith.
-He previously co-presented Channel 4's motoring program 'Driven' alongside Mike Brewer, Penny Mallory and James May.
+He previously co-presented Channel 4's motoring programme 'Driven' alongside Mike Brewer, Penny Mallory and James May.
 Formerly with Tom Ford (presenter) as a fellow presenter, Plato appeared opposite Ford for an episode of Ready Steady Cook UK.